jose3vazquez/OS-Sales-History-DB-Project/README.md

 # os-sales-history-db-project
-OBT (One Big Table) and 5 queries which are realworld and produce useful insights to showcase SQL Skills
+OBT (One Big Table) and 5 queries which are realworld and produce useful insights to showcase SQL Skills.

 # OS Sales History — SQL Insights Project